LordKane1701/MoDs/Game Specific/The Moon Project/EarthAdvancedAi/ReadMe.md

 ### Earth 2150: The Moon Project
-### Advanced AI mod v1.2
+### Advanced AI mod v1.3
 *by Guardian*

-**WARNING: The v1.2 is inferior to the new 1.3 version which is still in development.
-The "in progress" versions are being released at Discord and it is recommended to get them isntead.
-The most important difference is, taht 1.3 features economy mode, which means that new AI can mine resources.
-The latest "as is" version is 1.3dev15 https://discord.com/channels/572336961143177216/1245304003731132466/1321533642677157998), however this tends to change dynamically.
-When the final 1.3 version is made, it will become available here, and the description below will be updated.**

 This is a mod for The Moon Project that provides extremely strong AI for Skirmish or Multiplayer games.
 #### Key features
 - AI is almost completely rebuilt from scratch.
 Native inefficient code was replaced by new implementation.
 - 24 new bots - 6 difficulty levels (`[VE]` - Very Easy, `[E]` - Easy, `[M]` - Medium, `[H]` - Hard, `[VH]` - Very Hard and `[I]` - Impossible) and 4 tech focus variants:
-   - Mars (Cannon)
+   - Mars (Cannon - UCS can randomly go for Grenades, LC will go for MG + Sonic)
    - Jupiter (Energy)
    - Quirinus (Rockets)
-   - Fortuna (random)
+   - Fortuna (random of the above)
 - New game mode (**bots will work only in that gamemode**) based on "IEO - Destroy enemy structures" mode
 - **AI is fair** - there are no free units or any unfair advantages for the bots. **It's NOT as in Lost Souls**.
 - The highest difficulty level is incredibly difficult.
-I would estimate it to be at least **100-150x** stronger than what built-in Experts could offer.
-Beating ED/UCS `[I]`mpossible bot in a 1v1 is virtually impossible for human players.
+In TechWar mode, I would estimate it to be at least **100-150x** stronger than what built-in Experts could offer.
+Beating ED/UCS `[I]`mpossible bot in a TechWar 1v1 is virtually impossible for human players.
 Lower difficulty levels should be manageable for everyone, so **everyone can have fun from this mod**.
   Still, even lower difficulty levels can prove very tricky, especially for non-multi players.
-- Accelerated LC mode (more builders for LC)
+- In modes with mining resources, the strongest AI plays at a level of a strong MP player and even the strongest multi player can lose a 1v1 if they are caught off guard.

 #### Limitations
-- In the current version AI cannot play in other modes than Techwar (infinite) money.
-There are also some options available that limit all players (or just AI) researches of MDW, bombs and/or artillery.
-  The mod is intended to support economy mode in future versions.
 - LC players are very weak compared to ED/UCS players, but that's not AI limitation, but the game limitation.
   LC just cannot build faster than it currently does, what makes it multiple times weaker in Techwar.
-  Despite accelerated LC mode, `[I]`mpossible LC bot still cannot beat `[M]`edium ED/UCS bots in a 1v1.
+  Despite accelerated LC mode, `[I]`mpossible LC bot still cannot beat `[M]`edium ED/UCS bots in a TechWar 1v1.
+- in economy modes, LC is still weaker than others, but the difference is not that big anymore
-- The mod provides a few custom maps with ` (AI)` prefix.
-Those maps are very open and flat, but that's only to make life easier for bots.
-Bots should generally work on other maps, but they may be having some issues, with units blocking themselves, builders attempting to build in unreachable locations, etc.
+- The mod provides quite a few custom maps with ` (AI)` prefix.
+Those maps should work well with this mod.
+  On other maps, bots may experience some issues with mining resources, units blocking themselves, builders attempting to build in unreachable locations, etc.
-- Saving and loading a game will break bots behaviour.
-They will still "play", but reloading will make them stop repairing building complexes, may cause issues with constructing supply centers etc. It is generally **not recommended to reload**.
+- Saving and loading a game will crash the game.
+For now, it ** is not possible to reload**.

 #### Installation
 1. Ensure that you have your game patched to at least **2.1.1.1** (singleplayer) or **2.2.1.3** (multiplayer) patch.